 Keep in mind

-Should you pass away before you’ve paid off the instalments on your funeral plan, your family or estate will be liable for the balance.
+Should you pass away before you’ve paid off the installments on your funeral plan, your family or estate will be liable for the balance.

 What to Ask Your Funeral Plan Provider